 See the Advanced section in this guide.

 This tells you which version of the app you are currently running.
-Click on this and you'll be taken to our website to download the latest version (which we always recommend that you have!).
+Click on this and you'll be taken to our website to download the latest version.
 If you don't have the latest one, you will see a warning message here and in the connection screen.

-If you're having issues, you can easily notify us with our in-app support form.
-As the form states, your app's log files are anonymized before being securely sent to us.
-You can easily view these logs by clicking on View app logs.
+If you are having issues you can let us know by sending a problem report.
+Enter your email address if you want a reply.
+Describe your problem in English or Swedish.
+The log files are anonymized before being securely sent to us.
+You can also easily view the logs by clicking on View app logs.